Key points

 Babysitters are handy for occasional care – for example, when you’re going out for an appointment or social event.
 For longer and more regular hours of care, you might choose to employ a nanny.
 Nannies are generally more experienced and better qualified than babysitters.

 You might be able to use the Australian Government’s In Home Care program to help with the cost of home-based child care by an educator who meets minimum qualification requirements.
-You have to be working non-standard or variable hours, be geographically isolated, or have complex or challenging family needs to be eligible.
+To be eligible, you have to be working non-standard or variable hours, be geographically isolated, or have complex or challenging family needs.

 Centre-based care includes long day care, occasional care, preschools and kindergartens.